 Not only does the mobile app offer a commission-free platform, but it also allows its users to buy and sell US-listed stocks and exchange funds with no investment minimums, maximums or withdrawal limits.

-Speaking to Fortune magazine this week, Robinhood co-CEO Mr Bhatt said: “We plan on continuing to offer these services for free.
+Speaking to Fortune magazine in May, Robinhood co-CEO Mr Bhatt said: “We plan on continuing to offer these services for free.
 There’s no real scenario where we would change that at all.

 “I think we’re pretty relentlessly focused on our mission of making the markets and the financial services system more accessible to the broader population, and that’s a pretty good North star for us.”

 Robinhood: Entering the cryptocurrency world

 In February this year, the company launched a platform that enables users to trade cryptocurrencies – named Robinhood Crypto.

 It currently offers market data on 16 cryptocurrencies, such as Bitcoin, Ethereum, Litecoin, Ripple and Bitcoin Gold.

 For the time being, it’s not allowing users to withdraw cryptocurrencies to external wallets or deposit cryptocurrencies from external wallets to Robinhood Crypto accounts.

 However, there are plans to introduce this feature soon.